 Halifax Waterfront © Janayna Velozo

-Halifax was founded in 1749 by the British in an effort to strengthen their presence in the North Atlantic, and the city retains its British military air.
-Many historic stone and wood buildings have been preserved, particularly in the restored waterfront area that has become a major tourist attraction, offering shopping, nightlife, entertainment and restaurants.
+Founded in 1749 by the British in an effort to strengthen their presence in the North Atlantic, the city retains its British military air.
+Many historic stone and wood buildings have been preserved, particularly in the restored waterfront area that has become a major tourist attraction, offering shopping, nightlife, entertainment, and restaurants.

 Halifax is the cultural hub of Nova Scotia and for the Atlantic provinces as a whole.
 It has a number of art galleries, museums, theatres, and other entertainment facilities.
 It's also home to the Nova Scotia Symphony and many cultural festivals like the Nova Scotia International Tattoo, Shakespeare by the Sea, The Halifax International Busker Festival, and the Atlantic Film Festival.

 Visitors can find out more about the city's culture from its free alternative arts weekly magazine, The Coast.
 The city also offers a range of recreation sites like beaches, parks, and walking trails, and some living history experiences like the firing of the noon day gun at the Halifax Citadel and the working locks of the Shubenacadie Canal.